 The desired levels of service are currently set out in the System Operating Plan (SOP) Version 5 (PDF, 373.7KB).
 SOP version 5 will continue to apply until a regulation is made prescribing the revised desired levels of service.

 We are currently undertaking a review of the level of service (LOS) objective to provide for more adaptable and cost-effective water planning.
-To better understand community expectation, we are seeking your feedback.
+Part of the review involved seeking feedback from the community, allowing the public an opportunity to submit their ideas and views.

-Comments can be made on the proposed changes until 31 December 2013.
-We will then consider the submissions made and assess potential implications such as cost, before prescribing the new LOS in mid-2014.
+The public consultation has now closed and we are considering the submissions made to assess potential implications such as cost, before prescribing the new LOS in mid-2014.